Skip to main content

 LHA rates are used to work out universal credit or housing benefit amounts for private renters.
 You may get less than your LHA rate if you work.

-If you already pay rent to a private landlord and claim benefits, offer bank statements and references to show a good rent payment history.
+If you already pay rent to a private landlord and claim benefits, get bank statements and references to show a good rent payment history.

 Find a guarantor

-You may be asked to provide a guarantor for the tenancy.
+You may be asked for a rent guarantor.

-You could persuade a landlord or agent that you do not need a guarantor if you can show you can afford the rent.
+A landlord or agent might say you do not need a guarantor if you pay rent in advance and you can show that you can afford the rent.

 Credit checks

-Be honest if you don't think you'll pass a credit check.
+Be honest if you do not think you'll pass a credit check.
+You could suggest something else.